michael-angerer/michael-angerer.github.io/_posts/2023-02-12-zephyr-basics-shell.markdown

    <img src="/assets/img/zephyr-basics-shell/typing.gif" width="60%"/>
 </p>

 Welcome back to Zephyr basics!
 In this blog post, we will take a look at Zephy's Shell, one of the most useful features for debugging and maintenance.
 The shell is similar to the ones you know from Unix/Linux.
 It can be accessed via the UART port and comes with various built-in features.
 Out of the box, you can use it to change parameters, set/read GPIOs, access the I2C bus, change log levels, and more.
 In this tutorial, we will take a look at how to set up the shell, the built-in commands, and how to implement a custom shell command.
+You can find the full source code on <a href="https://github.com/michael-angerer/zephyr_basics">GitHub</a>.

 ## Built-in Commands